aaron-grau/curic/react/projects/pokedex/README.md

 ### `PokemonIndex`

 Remember that there are two types of components in the modern discussion of React/Redux: presentational components and container components.
 Our **container components** are concerned with subscribing to the store, reading from state, and passing down necessary props to our presentational components.
 Our **presentational components** will only be concerned with rendering JSX and providing functionality to the user interface.

 #### `PokemonIndexContainer`

-+ Within `frontend/components/pokemon/`, create a `pokemon_index_container.js`
+  * Within `frontend/components/pokemon/`, create a `pokemon_index_container.js` file.
-file.
-+ As with all container components, we will need to import the `connect` function
+  * As with all container components, we will need to import the `connect` function.

   ```js
     import { connect } from `react-redux`;
   ```

 The connect function accepts two primary arguments: `mapStateToProps` and `mapDispatchToProps`.
 Both functions are invoked when our redux store updates.
 They are responsible for constructing props, which are then passed to the presentational component.
 We'll only need `mapStateToProps` here.

   ```js
     const mapStateToProps = state => ({